About the Centre

 The Community Centre is run by a group of interested local citizens on a voluntary basis.

 This Committee of Governance employs a Manager on a permanent part time basis, for a total of 25 hours per week.
-The Department of Human Services and the City of Casey fund this position.
-We apply each year for funding from the Adult and Community Further Education Board to subsidise Adult Learning classes.

 The Child Care leaders and assistants are funded from CCS Federal Government funding and fees received from families enrolled in our children’s program.